akkaouim/ECD_coaching_bot_comparison/USAGE.md

 - **Method Detection**: Based on session tags (`coach_method_*`) or message content analysis
 - **Interpretation**: Higher percentages indicate more specific coaching scenarios for that method and version

+#### Median Number of Participant Messages per Session by Method and Version
+- **What it measures**: Median number of participant messages per session, grouped by coaching method and bot version
+- **Calculation**: Median of total user message count across all sessions for each method-version combination
+- **Interpretation**: Higher numbers indicate more interactive sessions for that method and version

 #### Median User Words per Session by Method and Version
 - **What it measures**: Median word count of user messages per session, grouped by coaching method and bot version
 - **Calculation**: Median of total user words across all sessions for each method-version combination
+- **Outlier Filtering**: Optional checkbox to exclude sessions with >50 messages or >1000 words
 - **Session Numbering**: Chronological order per participant for line graph analysis
 - **Interpretation**: Higher numbers indicate more detailed user interactions for that method and version